astaiglesia/enterprise-poc/README.md

 ## User Story
-an interior designer wants to provide an estimate of their design for client to review
+An interior designer wants to provide an estimate of their design for client to review
-- the application provides a workspace for drafting project proposals for client review and approval
+- The application provides a workspace for drafting project proposals for client review and approval

-the designer logs in and is greeted by the user Dashboard
+The designer logs in and is greeted by the user Dashboard
-- this will be built out to provide business flow tools like a summary of all projects, quicklinks to user saved projects, message board, calendar...
+- This will be built out to provide business flow tools like a summary of all projects, quicklinks to user saved projects, message board, calendar...

 Navigating to Projects queries our saved projects from the document database, rendering A list for our user to scroll through and pick a project to manage
-- the project list can be filtered by order state using the filter options in the upper left corner
+- The project list can be filtered by order state using the filter options in the upper left corner
-- click create to start a new draft opening a drop down form
+- Click create to start a new draft opening a drop down form

 ## Quick Start
-hop in the dev seat and take an early test ride!
+Hop in the dev seat and take an early test ride!

 - navigate terminal to client dir
 ```
 npm i
 ```

 - navigate terminal to server dir